Aquafina-water-bottle/jp-mining-note/docs/docs/tooltipresults.md

 - above caches for 8 days (expected that you run this, say, once every saturday)
 - run with `--help` for list of all available flags
-- TODO: MacOS cannot find Anki-Connect???
+- TODO: macOS cannot find Anki-Connect???

 ## Ignore Cache Results